HolmesShuan/Dynamic-Network-Surgery-Caffe-Reimplementation/README.md

 # Dynamic-Network-Surgery-Caffe-Reimplementation
-Personal Caffe reimplementation for dynamic network surgery(GPU-only/cuDNN unsupported yet).<br>
+Caffe reimplementation of dynamic network surgery(GPU-only/cuDNN unsupported yet).<br>
-Official version is [Here (https://github.com/yiwenguo/Dynamic-Network-Surgery).](https://github.com/yiwenguo/Dynamic-Network-Surgery)<br>
+Official version at [Here (https://github.com/yiwenguo/Dynamic-Network-Surgery).](https://github.com/yiwenguo/Dynamic-Network-Surgery)<br>
 ## Main Differences:
 * We `didn't` prune the bias term.
 * We make the selection of hyperparameter clear and convincing.
 (May `differ` from official version but more `readable`)
-* We readjust the organization of the code.<br>
+* We re-adjust the organization of the code.<br>
-You may `monitor the change of total sparsity` of convolutional layers and innerproduct layers.
+You may `monitor the change of weights sparsity` of convolutional layers and innerproduct layers.
-* We rewrite the original convolutional layer and innerproduct layer instead of creating some new classes.<br>
+* We re-write the original convolutional layer and innerproduct layer instead of creating new classes.<br>
-It will be easier to reuse the exisiting `.prototxt file` from standard caffe framework.
+It will be easier to reuse the exisiting `.prototxt` of standard Caffe framework.

-## How to use?
+## How to use ?
-The sames as the standard caffe framework.<br>
+The sames as the standard Caffe framework.<br>
 ```
 $ make all -j8 # USE_NCCL=1 make all -j8 for multi-GPU support
 $ ./build/tools/caffe train --weights /ModelPath/Ur.caffemodel --solver /SolverPath/solver.prototxt -gpu 0
 $ ./build/tools/caffe test --weights /ModelPath/Ur.caffemodel --model /StructPath/train_val.prototxt -gpu 0 -iterations 100
 # Please notice:
 # CPU Version is not supported yet, but you may find it quite easy to rewrite conv_layer.cpp and innerproduct_layer.cpp from .cu files.
-# We will upload our .cpp recently.
 ```
-You can load standard pretrained caffemodel into this framework to fine-tuning(strongly recommend) or train from the begining(Remeber to set the `threshold` in `train_val.prototxt`, will be mentioned below).
+You can load pre-trained caffemodel into this framework to fine-tune (strongly recommend) or re-train from the begining (Remember to set the `threshold` in `train_val.prototxt`, which will be mentioned below).

-### Examlpe for usage
+### Usage Example :
-Standard Pretrained Caffemodel:<br>
+Pre-trained Caffemodel:<br>
 [AlexNet with BN (https://github.com/HolmesShuan/AlexNet-BN-Caffemodel-on-ImageNet)](https://github.com/HolmesShuan/AlexNet-BN-Caffemodel-on-ImageNet)<br>
-Sparse(50%) convolutional layers will `outperform` baseline.
+Sparse (50%) convolution layers will `outperform` baseline.

 **Pruned Layer**<br>
 ```